mightymochi/Godot_Twitch_PubSub/README.md

 # Godot Twitch PubSub
-Connect your Godot app to the Twitch PubSub

 If you have ever wanted to connect your Godot application to Twitch channel points, bits, and subscriptions, this is some code that can help you.

 ## Step 1